 The news then spread even further across Scotland, reaching as far as the Dundee

 community with a fantastic, informative feature in the Dundee Evening Telegraph – a well-read daily newspaper with a circulation of nearly 20,000 local readers – therefore ensuring the story was fully exposed through a range of highly valued publications.

-Finally, when our expert PR team, Holyrood Partnership, announced that the creative sculpture had raised an incredible £2,000 plus for Syrian refugees, the Stirling Observer ran a follow up piece to recognise the tea angel’s fantastic success.
+Finally, when our expert PR team, Holyrood PR, announced that the creative sculpture had raised an incredible £2,000 plus for Syrian refugees, the Stirling Observer ran a follow up piece to recognise the tea angel’s fantastic success.

 Bell Ingram is one of the UK’s leading land and estate agents which has a unique understanding of local communities and often contributes to charitable organisations or project work.
-This story is just one of an extensive number of successful stories run by Holyrood Partnership on behalf of Bell Ingram.
+This story is just one of an extensive number of successful stories run by Holyrood PR on behalf of Bell Ingram.
 Our Edinburgh PR agency’s award-winning style ensures that every piece of news reaches its fullest potential.

 Want coverage that stirs up the local media?

 Get in touch with our Edinburgh PR agency on 0131 561 2244, fill out the form below, or even pop in for a cup of tea and a chat – we’re a friendly bunch!